 "The accurate 3D model of the tower generated was exactly what SkyVue wanted: an intelligent Digital Twin, which displays automatically the height of the antenna and its angles (azimuth, downtilt and plumb).
 The entire project was seamless - barring a slight delay as a result of the Covid-19 pandemic - and SkyVue published their findings in a detailed PDF report, ideal for easily sharing with IHS Cameroon.
 For SkyVue, this revolutionized their inspection experience.

-Sign up to our free inspection webinar!
+Watch our inspection webinar!

 Saving time and money with cell tower inspection software

 By working with a dedicated software solution for their task, SkyVue Solutions completed their inspection in a fraction of the time and cut costs by a third.
 The combined capturing and processing of Pix4Dscan and Pix4Dinspect are, in the words of SkyVue Solutions, “a game changer for the inspection world because they are custom designed to address an industry specific pain point.”

 "This project was special to us because it made people safer.
 By performing tower inspections with drones, we cut completely the need for humans to climb on towers for inspections" Raoul Fossi, CEO of SkyVue Solutions

 For the SkyVue team, however, the priority was that they overcame the risk factors which pose a major challenge to inspection of cell towers: “by performing tower inspections with drones, we cut completely the need for humans to climb on towers for inspections and subsequently the risk for human injury and death.”